Winter parking bans

-Vehicles parked in violation of the annual snow route parking ban will receive a $100 ticket ($75 if paid early), and may be towed to the towing company’s compound.
+Vehicles parked in violation of the annual snow route parking ban may receive a $100 ticket ($75 if paid early), and may be towed to the towing company’s compound.

 Find out whether a property is on a snow route by using the interactive snow route map

 Extended Snow Route Parking Ban

 This ban may be declared following snow events or significant snow accumulation when additional overnight plowing is required on snow routes.
 When declared, this extends the annual snow route parking ban by two hours, prohibiting vehicles from being parked on snow routes from midnight to 7 a.m.

-Vehicles parked in violation of the extended snow route parking ban will receive a $100 ticket ($75 if paid early), and may be towed to the towing company’s compound.
+Vehicles parked in violation of the extended snow route parking ban may receive a $100 ticket ($75 if paid early), and may be towed to the towing company’s compound.

 Residential Parking Ban

 A residential parking ban is called to facilitate the City’s snow clearing operations on residential streets.
 All residential streets have been assigned a snow zone, identified by a letter of the alphabet.
 It’s important that you familiarize yourself with your snow zone by downloading the Know Your Zone app, using our address lookup tool, or by contacting 311.
 The City will announce when the snow zone plow schedule is available prior to a residential plow operation.